 Jeffrey Meyerhardt, MD, MPH, FASCO, is the Clinical Director and Senior Physician at the Gastrointestinal Cancer Center at the Dana-Farber Cancer Institute (DFCI) and Associate Professor of Medicine at Harvard Medical School.
-He is the Cancer.Net Associate Editor for gastrointestinal cancers.
+He was the 2015-2022 Cancer.Net Associate Editor for Gastrointestinal Cancers.

 Colorectal cancer is the 4th most common cancer diagnosed in the United States each year.
 It affects men and women.
 It affects people with a family history of colorectal cancer and people with absolutely no prior family history.
 It affects young people and older people.

 While there are risk factors for developing colorectal cancer, those risk factors are relative.
 For example, obesity can increase the risk of developing colorectal cancer over one’s lifetime, but average-weight people can also develop it.
 Physically active people have a lower risk of developing this cancer, but there are still marathon runners and triathletes who are also diagnosed.

 All cancers that start in an organ in the body should be staged at diagnosis.
 The treatment plan is based on the stage of colorectal cancer.
 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.